 to find a John Foy office near you

 First, make sure there’s emergency medical help for yourself and anyone else who was injured in the crash.
-If you are up and walking around, there are other things you can do that will help you make a strong claim against the drunk driver.
-This includes:
+If you are up and walking around, there are other things you can do that will help you make a strong claim against the drunk driver, including:

-As soon as you can, make an appointment with an experienced drunk driving accident lawyer.
+As soon as you can, make an appointment with an experienced Sandy Springs drunk driving victim accident attorney.
 The other driver’s insurance company will probably offer you far less than your claim is really worth, and a lawyer can help you get the full amount you deserve.

 - Your medical and prescription drug bills